-‘Should I start with newborn cloth or wait till bubs is a bit older?”
+‘Should I start with newborn cloth nappies or wait till bubs is a bit older?”
 This is often the starting point for many people on their journey into cloth nappies.
 There is no single right answer, just like there is no single right cloth nappy for every bum!

-Should I buy newborn sized nappies?
+Should I buy newborn cloth nappies?

 That's actually a really good question and one which comes up a lot.

 From my perspective I think that having some newborn cloth nappies on hand is totally worth it.

 With my first I invested in some newborn cloth nappies to help me decide if I would be able to use cloth nappies in the long term.
 I was glad I did as newborn cloth nappies are custom made for babies under 5kg and are so easy to get started with.

 Ours fit till 10 weeks when I finally invested in some OSFA.
 By this stage I had worked out cloth nappies were totally for us and felt comfortable spending the money toward building a full time stash.

 Typically newborn cloth nappies fit from 2.5-5.5 kg, for many babies they may only last a matter of weeks and for others you may get a good few months out of newborn sized nappies.
 At the time of writing this my 8 week old is still fitting into his newborn nappies (just) and there are still a few OSFA that don’t quite fit properly.